What Is City Planning Software?

 Tripo AI

-Tripo AI is an AI-powered platform for rapid 3D content creation and one of the best city planning software tools, enabling planners to generate high-fidelity 3D models of buildings, vehicles, and street furniture from text and images in seconds.
+Tripo AI is an AI-powered platform for 3D content creation and one of the best city planning software tools, offering a suite of capabilities for planners, creators, developers, and marketers to generate high-fidelity 3D urban models from text and images.

 Tripo AI